 In this STA measurement, the release of hydrogen by titanium hydride was monitored.
 TG and DSC signal were measured from room temperature to 800°C while the sample was heated linear in Argon atmosphere with 10 K/min.
 Between 300°C and 600°C, there is a two-step mass loss of 2.3% in total which means the complete amount of bound hydrogen is released in that process.
 The DSC curve shows the corresponding Desorption peaks (red curve).

 Hydrogen has a high affinity to oxidants and metal surfaces as well as oxygen.
 The formation of water out of the elements (2 • H2 + O 2 = 2 • H2O; ΔH = 286 kJ/mol) is an exothermic reaction that is the reason why hydrogen is considered as a powerful energy storage media.

 Hydrogen-air mixtures are sensitive to explosion for hydrogen contents bigger than approx. 4%.
 The activation energy (without catalyst) is high but in presence of a flame, a spark or high temperature such mixtures can burn or explode.
 So, whenever doing thermal analysis including hydrogen concentrations bigger than 4% in air some safety precautions are mandatory.

 All LINSEIS thermal analyzers for hydrogen applications can be equipped with the following safety features:

 Hydrogen detectors will detect eventual leakages in the gas lines.
-These detectors are positioned close to the instrument, detecting any leakage or accidental hydrogen release.
+These detectors are positioned close to the hydrogen instruments, detecting any leakage or accidental release.